 These courses are designed for all types of users, including students, makers, entrepreneurs, and small businesses.
 Some of the courses available include common FFF materials, Intro to Fusion 360, 3D printing technologies, 3D Slicing, Reverse Engineering and many others.
 Students can also find a few Free courses to get started with the learning process and also assess the content quality and delivery.

 PrintLab is a UK-based Startup that aims to educate educators by providing online 3D printing lesson plans.
 Lesson plans can be purchased by educators, schools, and even parents.
-PrintLab Classroom is a web-based platform that combines 3D printing lesson plans with a nationally recognized teacher training program.
+PrintLab Classroom is a web-based platform that combines 3D printing lesson plans with a nationally recognised teacher training program.
 The program is aligned with a number of standards in a variety of subject areas and encourages students to create assistive technology, reusable packaging prototypes, hands-free virus remedies, and other projects.

 The PrintLab team is constantly creating and publishing new and exciting lesson plans to keep kids up to date on technology and its capabilities.
 It is now available in more than five languages around the world, including Spanish, Dutch, and Polish.